ScotGovAnalysis/welcome/good_coding_practices.md

 * Code in the open if you can, e.g. use [Data Science Scotland GitHub](https://github.com/DataScienceScotland)
 ### Don't
 * Share sensitive information such as unpublished data, API keys or passwords

-## Reduce object clutter
-* If you have many objects, consider nesting them into a list to keep the environment tidy